flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 For one reason or another, Team Xecuter didn't provide any documentation to replicate these new techniques on other devices.
 So users took matters into their own hands to deliver cheaper and/or better alternatives:

 - First, 'DrSchottky' managed to create an open-source implementation of R-JTAG called **R-JTOP** for any glitcher to enjoy `r cite("anti_piracy-rjtop")`.
-- Secondly, developer 'blaKCat' bundled the double-glitch routines in its flashing utility, so any board could be programmed without depending on the expensive DGX.
+- Secondly, developer 'blaKCat' bundled the double-glitch routines in his flashing utility, so any board could be programmed without depending on the expensive DGX.
 - Thirdly, in December 2014, hacker '15432' published the 'Speedy RGH' (**S-RGH**) `r cite("anti_piracy-srgh")` as an alternative to CR4's proprietary RGH modes.
 S-RGH even gained faster speed by reducing the slowdown periods during the glitching process.
 - Later on, in April 2015, 15432 did it again and published a new method called **RGH 1.2**, combining RGH2 and the use of the CPU's PLL line `r cite("anti_piracy-rgh12")`, achieving similar success rates to RGH1.
 - Finally, in August 2021, engineer Josh Davidson managed to port RGH 1.2 to Slims by finding the missing PLL line on the new motherboards `r cite("anti_piracy-rgh12_slim")`, resulting in a new variant named **RGH 1.2 V2**.